ImanBrjn/python_Salifort_Motors/README.md

-This shows both of the classes have fairly similar duplicates.
+This shows that both classes have fairly similar duplicates.

 ```python